matrix-org/matrix-spec-proposals/content/client-server-api/modules/end_to_end_encryption.md

 Verifying keys manually by reading out the Ed25519 key is not very user-friendly, and can lead to errors.
-In order to help mitigate errors, and to make the process easier for users, some verification methods are supported by the specification.
+In order to help mitigate errors, and to make the process easier for users, some verification methods are supported by the specification and use messages exchanged by the user's devices to assist in the verification.
 The methods all use a common framework for negotiating the key verification.

-To use this framework, Alice's client would send `m.key.verification.request` events to Bob's devices.
-All of the `to_device` messages sent to Bob MUST have the same `transaction_id` to indicate they are part of the same request.
-This allows Bob to reject the request on one device, and have it apply to all of his devices.
-Similarly, it allows Bob to process the verification on one device without having to involve all of his devices.

-When Bob's device receives an `m.key.verification.request`, it should prompt Bob to verify keys with Alice using one of the supported methods in the request.
-If Bob's device does not understand any of the methods, it should not cancel the request as one of his other devices may support the request.
-Instead, Bob's device should tell Bob that an unsupported method was used for starting key verification.
-The prompt for Bob to accept/reject Alice's request (or the unsupported method prompt) should be automatically dismissed 10 minutes after the `timestamp` field or 2 minutes after Bob's client receives the message, whichever comes first, if Bob does not interact with the prompt.
-The prompt should additionally be hidden if an appropriate `m.key.verification.cancel` message is received.

-If Bob rejects the request, Bob's client must send an `m.key.verification.cancel` message to Alice's device.
-Upon receipt, Alice's device should tell her that Bob does not want to verify her device and send `m.key.verification.cancel` messages to all of Bob's devices to notify them that the request was rejected.

-If Bob accepts the request, Bob's device starts the key verification process by sending an `m.key.verification.start` message to Alice's device.
-Upon receipt of this message, Alice's device should send an `m.key.verification.cancel` message to all of Bob's other devices to indicate the process has been started.
-The start message must use the same `transaction_id` from the original key verification request if it is in response to the request.
-The start message can be sent independently of any request.

-Individual verification methods may add additional steps, events, and properties to the verification messages.
-Event types for methods defined in this specification must be under the `m.key.verification` namespace and any other event types must be namespaced according to the Java package naming convention.
+Verification messages can be sent either in a room shared by the two parties, which should be a [direct messaging](#direct-messaging) room between the two parties, or by using [to-device](#send-to-device-messaging) messages sent directly between the two devices involved.
+In both cases, the messages exchanged are similar, with minor differences as detailed below.
+Verifying between two different users should be performed using in-room messages, whereas verifying two devices belonging to the same user should be performed using to-device messages.

+A key verification session is identified by an ID that is established by the first message sent in that session.
+For verifications using in-room messages, the ID is the event ID of the initial message, and for verifications using to-device messages, the first message contains a `transaction_id` field that is shared by the other messages of that session.

+In general, verification operates as follows:

+- Alice requests a key verification with Bob by sending an `m.key.verification.request` event.
+This event indicates the verification methods that Alice's client supports.
+(Note that "Alice" and "Bob" may in fact be the same user, in the case where a user is verifying their own devices.)
+- Bob's client prompts Bob to accepts the key verification.
+When Bob accepts the verification, Bob's client sends an `m.key.verification.ready` event.
+  This event indicates the verification methods, corresponding to the verification methods supported by Alice's client, that Bob's client supports.
+- Alice's or Bob's devices allow their users to select one of the verification methods supported by both devices to use for verification.
+When Alice or Bob selects a verification method, their device begins the verification by sending an `m.key.verification.start` event, indicating the selected verification method.
+- Alice and Bob complete the verification as defined by the selected verification method.
+This could involve their clients exchanging messages, Alice and Bob exchanging information out-of-band, and/or Alice and Bob interacting with their devices.
+- Alice's and Bob's clients send `m.key.verification.done` events to indicate that the verification was successful.

+Verifications can be cancelled by either device at any time by sending an `m.key.verification.cancel` event with a `code` field that indicates the reason it was cancelled.
-Any of Alice's or Bob's devices can cancel the key verification request or process at any time with an `m.key.verification.cancel` message to all applicable devices.

-This framework yields the following handshake, assuming both Alice and Bob each have 2 devices, Bob's first device accepts the key verification request, and Alice's second device initiates the request.
+When using to-device messages, Alice may not know which of Bob's devices to verify, or may not want to choose a specific device.
+In this case, Alice will send `m.key.verification.request` events to all of Bob's devices.
+All of these events will use the same transaction ID.
+When Bob accepts or declines the verification on one of his devices (sending either an `m.key.verification.ready` or `m.key.verification.cancel` event), Alice will send an `m.key.verification.cancel` event to Bob's other devices with a `code` of `m.accepted` in the case where Bob accepted the verification, or `m.user` in the case where Bob rejected the verification.
+This yields the following handshake when using to-device messages, assuming both Alice and Bob each have 2 devices, Bob's first device accepts the key verification request, and Alice's second device initiates the request.
 Note how Alice's first device is not involved in the request or verification process.
+Also note that, although in this example, Bob's device sends the `m.key.verification.start`, Alice's device could also send that message.
+As well, the order of the `m.key.verification.done` messages could be reversed.

 ```
     +---------------+ +---------------+                    +-------------+ +-------------+